 - Periodic monitoring of blood pressure for the staff who require it.

 - Training in the Heimlich manoeuvre.

-A group of employees from different departments make up the Happiness Committee, which plans social events such as parties, dinners, sporting events, social meetups and food tasting events, with the aim of promoting a positive working environment and create an integrated and motivated community.
+A group of employees from different departments make up the Wellbeing Committee, which plans social events with the aim of promoting a positive working environment and create an integrated and motivated community.

 - Afterwork socials.

 - Christmas party for employees and their families.

 - Termly second breakfasts